The 7 Easiest Vegetables To Grow In Your Garden

 It’s easy to grow vegetables even if you are a beginner gardener.
-Growing your own vegetables will save you money, trips to the grocery store, AND you will know exactly what you are eating without worrying about harmful chemicals on your food.
+Growing your own vegetables will save you money and trips to the grocery store, AND you will know exactly what you are eating without worrying about harmful chemicals in your food.
 YUCK!

 We have some customers who have beautiful and well-producing gardens that are grown in raised beds or gardening pots.
 You decide what will work for you. **If you choose to grow your plants in containers, they will need proper drainage holes, good potting soil, and sunshine.

 Below is a list of 7 of the easiest vegetables (in my opinion) to grow in your garden.